0xTrip/PublicAuditReports/AutoBitReport.md

 **Fix:** Add the nonReentrant modifier to both functions & ensure state changes occur before making external calls to further prevent reentrancy.

-# Low Issues
+# Informational Issues

-## L-1: Lack of Event Emission for Token Transfers
+## I-1: Lack of Event Emission for Token Transfers

 The transferTokens and transferTokensFrom functions do not emit events upon successful transfers.